-It's the last weekend of Mulchfest, the citywide program that lets you recycle your Christmas tree at one of the Parks Department's dedicated drop-off spots.
-The resulting mulch will be used to nourish the city's trees.
+The citywide program, running from December 26 - January 12, lets you recycle your Christmas tree at one of the Parks Department's dedicated drop-off spots.
+The resulting mulch is used to nourish the city's trees.

-This is also the last official Chipping Weekend, when you can take your tree to a special chipping spot and get a bag of free mulch to use in your backyard or place around a street tree.
-In Upper Manhattan, the only chipping site is in Inwood Park (see address below); hours this Saturday and Sunday are 10am-2pm.
+The initiative ends on Saturday, January 11 and Sunday, January 12 with Chipping Weekend, when you can bring your tree to a special chipping spot and get a bag of free mulch to use in your backyard or around a street tree.

 Here are all the Mulchfest drop-off locations in Upper Manhattan, from south to north: